EudiaApentsui/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Change the owner of a file

 Create an empty file named

+Add execute permission to a file